 Container: Refillable bamboo

-A guilt-free Biodegradable and vegan floss made of Bamboo Charcoal.
+A guilt-free Biodegradable and vegan zero waste dental floss made of Bamboo Charcoal.

 Give those old fashioned, gross threads in your mouth the boot and say hello to ME Mother Earth’s Vegan Floss.
 Made with natural – this vegan-friendly floss leaves your teeth clean and helps to fight cavities!
 Best of all it combines delicious peppermint with a smooth texture that makes for an enjoyable flossing experience every time.
 Get your hands on these innovative strings from ME Mother Earth today!